galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">AppAMItype</h4></summary>
 <p>
 This field is used to determine the AMI type.
-It determines how much ram and cpu is allocated to it.
+It determines how much ram and CPU is allocated to it.

 ```javascript
 "AppAMItype": {